neerajsawant04/elocker/README.md

 # eLocker - Secure File Storage

-eLocker is a secure platform that allows users to upload, store, and manage their files online, similar to Digilocker.
+eLocker is a secure platform that allows users to upload, store, and manage their files online.
 Built using Node.js and AWS S3, eLocker provides a user-friendly interface for accessing files anytime, anywhere.

 ## Table of Contents
 - [Features](#features)